jeddyhhh/ziptie/README.md

 go to http://localhost to use ziptie

-After restart of WSL:
+After restart of WSL (not for Ubuntu server):
 WSL doesn't auto start services, so you have to make a startWSLServer.bat: wsl sudo service apache2 start wsl sudo service vsftpd start
 WSL is now running in the background with the web server/ftp server, you can now go to http://localhost

-Update llama.cpp:
+To update llama.cpp:
 cd /var/www/html/llama.cpp
 git stash
 git pull origin master